kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 **What makes an interesting insight**?
 When it comes to writing insights, these are the most common pitfalls:

 1. **The insight is too vague**.
-One of the worst ways to wrap up a description is with a vague insight like, "Through this experience, I learned how to be compassionate," or, "I developed my communication skills."
+A weak way to wrap up a description is with a vague insight like, "Through this experience, I learned how to be compassionate," or, "I developed my communication skills."
 Takeaways like these lack substance.
 The reader is left wondering, *what* did you learn about compassion? *What* did you learn about communication?

 1. **The insight is too obvious**.
-Only slightly better than vague insights are obvious insights, which look like, "I learned that you have to be compassionate when working with difficult patients," or, "I learned that teamwork requires good communication."
+Another weak insight is the obvious insight, which look like, "I learned that you have to be compassionate when working with difficult patients," or, "I learned that teamwork requires good communication."
 If a middle schooler wouldn't be impressed by your insight, then neither would a physician reader.

 In order to write interesting insights, I came up with the **Although Principle**.
 The Although Principle states: